Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Abstract

 \section{Abstract}

-Ground deformation is regarded in volcanology as a key precursor signal preceding volcanic eruptions.
-Satellite-based Interferometric Synthetic Aperture Radar (InSAR) enables consistent, global-scale deformation tracking; however, deep learning methods remain largely unexplored in this domain, mainly due to the lack of a curated machine learning dataset.
-In this work, we build on the existing \textit{Hephaestus} dataset, and introduce \textit{Hephaestus Minicubes}, a global collection of 38 spatiotemporal datacubes offering high resolution, multi-source and multi-temporal information, covering 44 of the world’s most active volcanoes over a 7-year period.
-Each spatiotemporal datacube integrates InSAR products, topographic data, as well as atmospheric variables which are known to introduce signal delays that can mimic ground deformation in InSAR imagery.
-Furthermore, we provide expert annotations detailing the type, intensity and spatial extent of deformation events, along with rich text descriptions of the observed scenes.
-Finally, we present a comprehensive benchmark, demonstrating \textit{Hephaestus Minicubes'} ability to support volcanic unrest monitoring as a multi-modal, multi-temporal classification and semantic segmentation task, establishing strong baselines with state-of-the-art architectures.
-This work aims to advance machine learning research in volcanic monitoring, contributing to the growing integration of data-driven methods within Earth science applications.
+Monitoring volcanic activity is of paramount importance to safeguarding lives, infrastructure, and ecosystems.
+However, only a small fraction of known volcanoes are continuously monitored.
+Satellite-based Interferometric Synthetic Aperture Radar (InSAR) enables systematic, global-scale deformation monitoring.
+However, its complex data challenge traditional remote sensing methods.
+Deep learning offers a powerful means to automate and enhance InSAR interpretation, advancing volcanology and geohazard assessment.
+Despite its promise, progress has been limited by the scarcity of well-curated datasets.
+In this work, we build on the existing \textit{Hephaestus} dataset and introduce \textit{Thalia}, addressing crucial limitations and enriching its scope with higher-resolution, multi-source, and multi-temporal data. \textit{Thalia} is a global collection of 38 spatiotemporal datacubes covering 7 years and integrating InSAR products, topographic data, as well as atmospheric variables, known to introduce signal delays that can mimic ground deformation in InSAR imagery.
+Each sample includes expert annotations detailing the type, intensity, and extent of deformation, accompanied by descriptive text.
+To enable fair and consistent evaluation, we provide a comprehensive benchmark using state-of-the-art models for classification and segmentation.
+This work fosters collaboration between machine learning and Earth science, advancing volcanic monitoring and promoting automated, deep-learning based approaches in geoscience.
+The code and latest version of the dataset are available through the github repository: \url{https://github.com/Orion-AI-Lab/Thalia}.